janoleko/LaMa/README.md

 package solves these issues by providing easy-to-use functions (written in C++ for speed) for common tasks like the forward algorithm.
-These functions can be combined into custom models, offering up to 10-20 times faster estimation via standard numerical optimizers.
+These functions can be combined into custom models, offering up to 10-20 times faster estimation via standard numerical optimisers.
 The development version now also allows for automatic differentiation with the `RTMB` package which drastically increases speed and accuracy.